walterfreeman/ast101/paper2.md

 use_math: true
 ---

-**tl;dr Write either about the astronomy done by an ancient culture or on issues of scientific integrity.
-Due Friday, November 15, by 5PM.
-Email your submission to suast101projects@gmail.com *and* put a copy in your TA's mailbox.**
+**tl;dr Write a case study on a situation where the process of science has run off the rails.
+If you do not participate in the peer evaluation program, your final draft is due on October 26.
+If you do participate, your first draft is due October 23; your final draft will be due November 1.
+Email your submission to suast101projects@gmail.com.**

 ## Paper 2 Option 1: Scientific ethics and integrity / Pseudoscience